ShiuLab/MotifDiscovery-legacy-/README.md

 If you already have fasta files of positive and neg examples, skip steps 2-3.

-In HPC load:  Python3, Biopython, and SciPy
+*Anytime you log in to HPC and want to use the pipeline you have to first run:

+    export   PATH=/mnt/home/azodichr/miniconda3/bin:$PATH

 Scripts: /mnt/home/azodichr/GitHub/MotifDiscovery/